congca0/congca0.github.io/about.md

         class="timeline-item"
         data-title="China"
         data-field="Environment"
-        data-description="Growing up in Shanxi, a major coal-producing region in China, first led me to think about how environmental conditions can affect human health."
+        data-description="Growing up in a major coal-producing region of China first made me aware of how environmental conditions can affect human health.
+This became an early motivation for my later work in environmental health."
       >

         <div class="click-here">